51sec/nessus-special/README.md

 https://(public ip):12345

-Access your Nessus:  https://localhost:12345/ (or your VPS IP)"
+Access your Nessus:  https://localhost:12345/ (or your VPS IP)

-                            username: admin"
+                            username: admin

-                            password: netsec"
+                            password: netsec

-                            you can change this any time"
+                            you can change this any time